 There are two lean startup methods that are often confused with one another.
-As a result, they’re often misused: Concierge test and Wizard of Oz test
+As a result, they’re often misused: Concierge test and Wizard of oz prototyping

-tl;dr: Wizard of Oz is for testing a specific solution hypothesis, Concierge is for generating ideas.
+tl;dr: wizard of oz prototyping is for testing a specific solution hypothesis, Concierge is for generating ideas.
 Use each for the right reasons.
 You can read more by downloading the Real Startup Book which is being published in two week iterations.

 Aardvark connected people with questions to people with expertise.
 Cardmunch managed to transcribe blurry photos of business cards better than any other Optical Character Recognition (OCR) system at the time.
 Neither had any technology or algorithm behind them.